PDillis/stylegan2-fun/README.md

 <a name="latent"></a>
 ## Latent space exploration

 What is a trained GAN without a bit of latent space exploration?
+We will use my [trained model on huipils from Guatemala and Mexico](https://youtu.be/GzHKtcPTKR4), `huipils.pkl`, as well as other models that can be found in [Justin Pinkney's](https://www.justinpinkney.com/) [ncredible repo](https://github.com/justinpinkney/awesome-pretrained-stylegan2).
+Make sure to visit it if you wish to start using one of the many available models!

 We can do the typical interpolation between random latent vectors, without the need to specify *which* random vectors.
 A new run will be added to the `./results` subdir each time you run the code with the pertinent name of the subcommand used (unless you change this path of course).

 <a name="lerp"></a>
 ### Random interpolation